 The Advantages and Disadvantages of Outsourcing in Business

-Outsourcing (sometimes referred to as "contracting out") shifts tasks, operations, jobs, or processes to an external, contracted to a third party for a significant period of time.
+Outsourcing (sometimes referred to as "contracting out") shifts tasks, operations, jobs, or processes to an external workforce, by contracting with a third party for a significant period of time.
 Businesses typically do this to reduce costs or improve efficiency.
-Functions that are outsourced can be performed by the third party either onsite or offsite of the business.
+Outsourced functions can be performed by the third party either onsite or offsite of the business.

 Outsourcing is not limited to manufacturing jobs.
 Customer service jobs, such as those in call centers, and computer programming jobs also are outsourced by companies seeking ways to reduce costs.
 A large number of companies outsource at least some functions of human resources tasks, such as employee benefits management and payroll.